 Recently, we’ve seen a lot of 90s and early 2000s fads make a triumphant return.
 “The 90s and early 00s are back with a vengeance, and this includes the generation of bleached brows,” says celebrity eyebrow expert and owner of Joey Healy Eyebrow Studio, Joey Healy.
 “The look was very runway and was pioneered by makeup artists such as Kevyn Aucoin.
 It was also very popular with supermodels like Claudia Schiffer.
 This led to us seeing the look throughout the late 90s to the early 00s.”

 Not only are people currently being influenced by old trends, but they’re also more inclined to go for bolder looks.
 “People are willing to take more risks these days.
-In this world where we are trying to crawl out of the pandemic, people want to experiment with their look and reinvent themselves with something fresh and new,” says Healy.
-“It’s also a very fashion-focused look and is traditionally difficult to pull off.”
+People want to experiment with their look and reinvent themselves with something fresh and new,” says Healy.
+“It’s also a very fashion-focused look and is traditionally difficult to pull off,” he adds.
+Dagdag notes that a bleached brow also helps really highlight eye makeup.

-While the bleached brows are making a proper comeback, they never fully went away.
+While bleached brows are making a proper comeback, they never fully went away.
 “It’s always been a staple in avant-garde photoshoots,” says celebrity makeup artist Jenna Nicole.
-“Bleached brows show off your makeup more and really allow you to play with colors.”
+“Bleached brows show off your makeup more and really allow you to play with colors,” adds Jenna.
+Celebrity makeup artist Jamie Greenberg says we’re unlikely to go without seeing the trend for too long.
+“Bleached brows constantly go in and out of trend with the times,” says Greenberg.
+“It’s been a minute but once things go stale in the trend category, this seems to be a trend that pops up again, like blunt bobs or bangs.”

 Celebrity makeup artist Ermahn Ospina says you can achieve this look without committing to bleach by expertly applying makeup.
 Healy suggests snagging a brow gel, but choose wisely.
 “The key is to get it to be the same tone as your skin, so it all but disappears,” he says.
 It’s all about attention to detail.
 “When you apply a mascara-like product, you really want to work it into the brow in all directions.
-You don’t want to just glaze the top, so you are really getting in there down to the base layer, behind the brow,” says Healy.
-“This will visually erase all of the hairs and eliminate those dark shadows.”
+You don’t want to just glaze the top.
+You want to really get in there down to the base layer, behind the brow,” says Healy.
+“This will visually erase all of the hairs and eliminate those dark shadows,” ads Healy.
+Dagdag suggests reaching for a warm concealer depending on your brow concealer and “use something to ‘thin’ out the look of the hair like brow gel or wax.”

 Alternatively, you can use concealer and a clean spoolie, says Jenna.
 “Dip your spoolie into your concealer and brush it through your brows,” she advises.
-If you want to use a concealer, Healy says it should have “more of a moussed texture, instead of pressed cream…the concealer should be a little textured, lightweight, somewhat movable, but still full coverage.”
+If you want to use a concealer, Healy says it should have “more of a mousse texture, instead of pressed cream…the concealer should be a little textured, lightweight, somewhat movable, but still full coverage.”
 He adds that it’s helpful to apply it in layers.
-Whether you want to use a tinted brow gel or a concealer and fresh spoolie, we’ve rounded up some expert-approved products to help you get the look.
+Some experts shared even more unique techniques including glue sticks and powder to achieve the look.
+Whether you want to use a tinted brow gel, a concealer and fresh spoolie or get crafty with a glue stick, we’ve rounded up some expert-approved products to help you nail bleached brows.

 If you want to go the concealer route, Jenna suggests using a more full-coverage concealer.
 She recommends this multi-use sculpting concealer from Too Faced.